 “Techlash” may seem like a buzzword, but the concept it represents is much weightier – particularly for online businesses and ecommerce enterprises, and its effects have already begun to reverberate across the internet.

-- Step One: Make Your Policies Transparent & Easily Accessible
+- Make Your Policies Transparent and Easily Accessible

-- Step Three: Keep on Top of the Legal Landscape
+- Keep on Top of the Legal Landscape

 The portmanteau of “technology” and “backlash” was born out of the widely publicized missteps of giant tech companies (Facebook and Google being two of the more egregious offenders).
 However, its roots run deeper than that.